 The Large Synoptic Survey Telescope (LSST) will peer into space as no other telescope can.
 This new facility will create an unparalleled wide-field astronomical survey of our universe – wider and deeper in volume than all previous telescopes combined.
-The combination of a 3200 megapixel camera sensor array, a powerful supercomputer, a cutting-edge data processing and distribution network, and a massive telescope stationed on a mountaintop in Chile promises to cast light on mysteries fundamental to our understanding of the universe.
+The combination of a 3,200 megapixel camera sensor array, a powerful supercomputer, a sophisticated data processing and distribution network, and a massive telescope stationed on a mountaintop in Chile promises to cast light on mysteries fundamental to our understanding of the universe.
 From the distant signatures of dark energy to the dangers of near-earth asteroids, LSST will capture it all.
-Three central considerations dictated the design of LSST: wide, fast, and deep.
+Three central considerations dictated the design of LSST: that it be wide, fast, and deep.

 WIDE A 3.5-degree field of view will produce a complete survey of the entire night sky every three days, an impossible task for a smaller device.

 FAST 15-second exposures will chart the changes in space with 800 panoramic shots a night, tracking phenomena from the redshift at the edge of the universe to fast-moving asteroids closer to home.

 DEEP The sensitive camera array will ultimately image five billion galaxies, catching the subtle glow of the far-reaches of space in unprecedented detail.

 Brookhaven Lab leads the development of the sensors for the LSST, the array of precise and sensitive electronics that capture images within the digital camera.
 The efficacy of LSST research hinges upon its massive resolution of 3.2 gigapixels—nearly 200 times larger than a high-end consumer camera.